kirtiman7771/kirtiman7771/README.md

 -->

 ### About Me
 A young passionate individual with a vision of making life simpler for others and making a difference.
-A B.E. student pursuing Computer Science & Engineering from Chandigarh University.
+A B.E. final year student pursuing Computer Science & Engineering from Chandigarh University.
 A mind having an aim to be financially independent at the age of 30.

 I like to interact with people with different mindsets and different thinking give me a source to expand my thinking barriers.